awfulwoman/infra/docs/devices/README.md

 ## Zigbee

-Most of the devices in my house are not connected by WiFi - they're connected by [https://en.wikipedia.org/wiki/Zigbee](Zigbee).
+Most of the devices in my house are not connected by WiFi - they're connected by [Zigbee](https://en.wikipedia.org/wiki/Zigbee).
 This is a lightweight over the air protocol that allows simple sensors and switches to form their own radio mesh.

 They're all controlled by a Conbee II USB stick that is connected to one of my many Raspberry Pis.

 ## MQTT

-MQTT is a simple messaging protocol running over HTTP.
+[MQTT](https://en.wikipedia.org/wiki/MQTT) is a simple pubsub messaging protocol running over HTTP.

 ## Zigbee and MQTT

-I use [http://zigbee2mqtt.io](Zigbee2MQTT) to take the Zigbee signals and turn them into well formatted MQTT messages that can be consumed/updated across my network.
+I use [Zigbee2MQTT](http://zigbee2mqtt.io) to take the Zigbee signals and turn them into well formatted MQTT messages that can be consumed/updated across my network.

 ## Naming conventions for Zigbee devices